influxdata/telegraf/docs/CONFIGURATION.md

 The inverse of `tagpass`.
 If a match is found the metric is discarded.
 This is tested on metrics after they have passed the `tagpass` test.

+> NOTE: Due to the way TOML is parsed, `tagpass` and `tagdrop` parameters must be defined at the *_end_* of the plugin definition, otherwise subsequent plugin config options will be interpreted as part of the tagpass/tagdrop tables.

 #### Modifiers

 Modifier filters remove tags and fields from a metric.
 If all fields are